Teresa Wright Mrs. Miniver 1943

 Teresa Wright in The Imperfect Lady 1947

-Teresa Wright’s character even says people see her as a “Fallen Woman” because she is a dancer.
-Back then, women could only be pure if they were married.
-Since women had few employment opportunities, taking a job as a dancer meant they had “fallen” and lost their innocence.
+Teresa Wright’s character even says people see her as a “fallen woman” because she is a dancer.
+Since women had few employment opportunities in the 1800s, taking a job as a burlesque dancer meant they had “fallen” and lost their innocence.

-Teresa Wright’s character falls in love with a politician (played by Ray Milland) but is worried about how her “scandalous” past career as a dancer will affect his career.
-Her father has already disowned her for pursuing such an amoral career.
-One night outside the theatre, she is even mistaken for a prostitute!
-How will she explain all this to the man she loves?
+The plot of the movie: Teresa Wright’s character falls in love with a politician (played by Ray Milland) but is worried about how her “scandalous” past career as a dancer will affect his career.
+Her father has already disowned her for pursuing such an amoral line of work.
+One night, people mistake her for a prostitute outside the theater!
+How will she explain all these events to the man she loves?

 Watch clip of the film “The Imperfect Lady”